 When interest rates rise, homeowners are less likely to prepay their mortgage loans.
-A decreased rate of prepayments lengthens the expected maturity of a mortgage-backed securities may decrease more than prices of other fixed-income securities when interest rates rise.
+A decreased rate of prepayments lengthens the expected maturity of a mortgage-backed security.
+Therefore, the prices of mortgage-backed securities may decrease more than prices of other fixed-income securities when interest rates rise.